dlbewley/demo-autofs/layering/readme.md

 EOF
 ```

-* Enable the on cluster registry using the above PVC.
+* Enable the on cluster registry with the above PVC.

 ```bash
 # Enable registry - if none exists outside cluster